mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 | # 11 | Type the value of the DynamoDB table you created.            | The value for the DynamoDB table is now the name of the table created above.
 For example: `dynamodb_table == "my dynamo-table"`. |
 | # 12 | Hit the Esc key, and then `:wq` to write and quite vim.      | The file is saved and the vim editor is exited.              |
 | # 13 | Run `cat _backend.tf` and inspect the output to ensure the values you entered for the S3 bucket and DynamoDB table are accuratetly displayed in the file. | The names of of the S3 bucket and DynamoDB table created above appear in the file for the bucket and dynamodb_table variables. |

-TO DO: HOW TO UPDATE CLOUDSHELL WITH THE GITHUB ACCESS KEYS